csiro-fair/marimba/docs/pipeline.md

 #### Marimba Packaging Steps

-Marimba executes the comprehensive packaging procedure to create FAIR compliant image datasets, which includes the following key steps:
+Marimba executes a comprehensive packaging procedure to create FAIR compliant image datasets, which includes the following key steps:

-1. **Composing Data From Pipelines**: Initially, Marimba executes the `_package` command within each Pipeline to compose the data and metadata for packaging.
+1. **Composing Data From Pipelines**: Initially, Marimba executes the `_package()` method within each Pipeline to compose the data and metadata for packaging.

 2. **Creation and Validation of Dataset**: The root directory for the new Dataset is created based on the provided